Get

 Height: 25–27 inches

-Their history may be a mystery, but the Afghan Hound’s beauty and regal bearing are unquestionable.
+Their history may be a bit of a mystery, but the Afghan Hound’s beauty and regal bearing are unquestionable.
 The flowing silky hair serves as a protective cover against Afghanistan’s harsh climate, setting the breed apart as one of the most eye-catching and show-worthy sighthounds today.

-Generally recognized as an ancient breed related to the Saluki, the Afghan Hound’s known background began relatively recently in the early 1900s.
+The Afghan hound is thought to have been developed by the nomadic people of Afghanistan, Pakistan, and Northern India.
+Sadly, much of the breed’s history has been lost due to the remote locations and the changing powers of these areas over many thousands of years.
+The Afghan Hound’s known background began relatively recently in the late 1800s.
 Army officers returning to England from journeys across the Middle East and Asia often brought dogs back for exhibition, including an Afghan Hound that immediately captured the attention of the British nobility.

 6. Scottish Deerhound